One of the most popular activities in Bolivia is the exhilarating and death-defying bike ride along one of the world’s most dangerous roads.

 While not for the faint-hearted, the adrenaline-pumping Death Road tour is suitable for both confident beginners and expert mountain bikers.
 There are a multitude of Death Road tour companies around La Paz ranging in price and quality.
 Often it’s a case of “you get what you pay for”, and those looking for the cheapest option can be left with an unreliable, unprofessional and unsafe tour.

-Starting at $110 US, Gravity Assisted Mountain Biking are not only the longest operating company on the road, but also the highest ranked biking company in Bolivia, priding themselves in providing the best in safety, professionalism and fun.
-And for those on a tight scheduled, Gravity also offer guaranteed departures every day of the year (closed on Christmas and New Years Day)!
+Starting at $124 US, Gravity Assisted Mountain Biking are not only the longest operating company on the road, but also the highest ranked biking company in Bolivia, priding themselves on providing the best in safety, professionalism and fun.
+And for those on a tight scheduled, Gravity also offer guaranteed departures 363 days of the year (closed on Christmas and New Years Day)!

 If you’re looking for a truly exhilarating, world-class bike ride through some of Bolivia’s most beautiful scenery, don’t hesitate to book a ‘Death Road Tour.
 Fingers crossed you’ll live to tell the tale!